Picture this: it’s Friday afternoon and you’re almost done for the week.

 Paying for unique photos on your website is expensive business.

-Unless you’re willing to cough up the cash, photograph that elephant yourself, or flagrantly break copyright law, chances are you’ll be trawling through stock photo websites with the rest of us.
+Unless you’re willing to cough up the cash, learn to photograph that elephant yourself, or flagrantly break copyright law, chances are you’ll be trawling through stock photo websites with the rest of us.

 Stuck with where to start?
 Here’s our list of the best places to find free stock photos.

 But remember: they’re called “stock” photos for a reason.
-If you’ve found an incredible photo that’s free to use, it’s likely that someone else has had the same idea.
+If you’ve found an incredible photo that’s free to use, chances are that someone else has had the same idea.

 So try to avoid plucking a photo from the first page of search results.
 And check a few different photo sites to make sure that picture you like isn’t popping up everywhere.